An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Lomaxs were some of the first of the immigrants to arrive in North America:

 Lomax Settlers in United States in the 17th Century

 Lomax Settlers in United States in the 18th Century

 Lomax Settlers in United States in the 19th Century

 Lomax Settlers in Australia in the 19th Century

 The Lomax Family Crest was acquired from the Houseofnames.com archives.
 The Lomax Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 28 August 2015 at 09:19.
+This page was last modified on 1 October 2015 at 08:18.